Did You Suffer a FOOSH Injury?

 X

 Every property owner in Pennsylvania owes visitors and patrons a duty of care.
-Creating or neglecting to remove or repair known hazardous conditions might lead to premises liability lawsuits.
-You might be wise to take additional care during the winter months because of the increased chances of stepping onto a slippery patch in a parking area or a shopping mall.
+Failing to address or repair known hazardous conditions can result in premises liability lawsuits.
+Extra caution is advisable during winter months due to the increased likelihood of encountering slippery surfaces in parking areas or shopping malls.

 Although wrist and hand damage is common, the following types of FOOSH injuries could occur: